pkck28/blackbox/docs/source/airfoil/options.rst

   ``samplingCriterion (str, default="cm")``
     this option decides which method to use to generate Latin Hypercube samples.
 Only four options are available:
     ``c``, ``m``, ``cm``, ``ese``

+  ``randomState (int, default=None)``
+    this option is used to set the random state while generating Latin Hypercube samples